CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Pagination.md

 ```

 Notice that the first and last links stayed consistent throughout all of the requests, and in the final request, the next link transformed into a `prev` link (since there is no next set of data).
 Also notice that this particular endpoint only ever included 3 links at a time in the response rather than all 4 (a unidirectional pagination iteration process).
 This behaviour is completely implementation-specific.

+## Pagination with the Python library

+If you are using the Meraki Dashboard API [Python library](https://developer.cisco.com/meraki/api-v1/#python), a convenience mechanism has been added to the functions for endpoints that use pagination with the `total_pages` parameter.
+Simply pass in that parameter with an integer that specifies the number of pages to retrieve.
+If you want the library to automatically retrieve all pages, then just pass in -1 or the string "all" for `total_pages`.